binilinlquad/binilinlquad.github.io/_posts/2018-06-01-robolectric-and-sharedperefence.md

 ---
 layout: default
-title: Robolectric and SharedPreference (Unfortunate Case)
+title: Robolectric and SharedPreference (solved)
 ---
 Update
 ------
 Issue seems only happened with certain combination.
 I cannot reproduce it with latest AGP both on Robolectric 3.8 and 4.1

+I keep my writing below for history reference with small change in conclusion.

 Background
 ----------